 All the Yule Lads are brothers, and the sons of a cruel giant known for eating stew made out of naughty children.
 Despite their dark origin story, a few of the lads are friendly.
 But others go by sinister names like Doorway Sniffer and Window Peeper.

 If the thought of Yule Lads and cold potatoes doesn't deter you and you're still tempted by Christmas in Iceland, then treat yourself to a stay at the glamorous Exeter Hotel in Reykjavik.
+And for conventional festive traditions take a look at Is Saxony home to the best German Christmas markets?

 We may earn commission when you click on links in this article, but this does not influence our editorial standards - we only recommend services that we genuinely believe will enhance your travel experiences.